 NEWS AND UPDATES

-Partner organizations for DEI resources and training
+Partner organizations for policy, resources and training

 A national forum where advocates, organizers, researchers, practitioners, and funders are coming together to close the gap by building wealth for low-income women and women of color.